Perun: Weapons

-Not even to say how they died."

 The cult of Perun among neighboring tribes

 The Baltic tribes had a widespread cult of the thunderer Perkunas, one of the main deities of the Baltic pantheon.
 With Perun, this deity also shares common attributes (amulets in the form of an axe, a fiery four-pointed symbol, oak as the main tree) and the origin of the name (from the PIE root *perk).
 In the modern Baltic languages, related words associated with the deity Perkunas have been preserved: Lithuanian perkūnas ('thunder') and perkūnija ('lightning'); Latvian pērkons ('thunder').

 Perun was worshipped by the Varangian (Scandinavian) warriors hired by Oleg and Igor during the campaigns against Byzantium (In the treaty of 971, the Varangians reinforce their oath not only with Perun, but also with the Slavic deity Veles); this shows that the cult of Perun was also widespread in Scandinavia.
 It is likely that the purely Slavic god Perun replaced for them the Scandinavian Thor, also the thunderer.

 The Finnic peoples had a deity Ukko, which had similar functions and attributes with the Slavic and Baltic deities.